Fast and as pain-free as possible tooth extraction. At The Gentle Dental we gently loosen your tooth before we remove it.

 How can you avoid tooth removal?

-Although some of these instances are of course beyond your control, the best way to avoid unwarranted tooth removal is to practice good hygiene and commit to regular dental check-ups so that any issue can be detected before it is beyond repair.
+Although some of these instances are beyond your control, the best way to avoid unneeded tooth removal is to practice good hygiene and commit to regular dental check-ups so that any issue can be detected before it is beyond repair.

 What is the procedure like?